 In my experience, most people who don’t own a separate laundry room look to hide their washing machine in the kitchen (or bathroom) behind cabinets.
 Doing so will completely hide your washing machine from sight.
-For this reason, this is a particularly common solution in apartments where space is limited.
+For this reason, this is a particularly common solution in apartments with limited space.

 Simply install your washing machine under your benchtop and behind a closing door to conceal the unit completely.